 Ware Student Center (1987)

-The Ware Student Center, named in honor of Judge Martha Ware ’37, former trustee, provides a common gathering place and is the site of many educational and social events.
-The center houses the Stable, which is the campus bookstore, the campus dining services, Ware Conference Room, Student Activities, Wheeler Hall and the mailroom.
-Also located in the Ware Student Center are offices for Student Development, Residential Education, Citizenship Education and the Board of Trustees Conference Room.
+The Ware Student Center, named in honor of former trustee Judge Martha Ware ’37, provides a common gathering place and is the site of many educational and social events.
+The center houses The Stable, which is the campus bookstore, as well as Student Development offices, campus dining services, the Ware Conference Room, Wheeler Hall, the Board of Trustees Conference Room and the mailroom.

 Wesson Honors Suite (2008)

 The Wesson Honors Suite, located on the fourth floor of Colgate Hall, was opened in 2008 and funded by the continued generosity of Bill and Jan Wesson and the college.
-The suite provides space for honors students to study and gather twenty-four hours a day in a space provided with computers and wireless internet access.
+The suite provides space for honors students to study and gather 24 hours a day.
 As part of the program’s mission “to take leadership in a community of scholars and participate as catalysts for inquiry and discussion across the college,” two of the three rooms are available to any constituency in the college as a place for gathering.

-This building, named for William T. Baird, former chair of the Board of Trustees, houses the college’s health and counseling services, which are available to all full-time matriculated students.
+This building, named for William T. Baird, former chair of the Board of Trustees, houses the Facilities department.

 Windy Hill School (1976; 2010)

 The Windy Hill School was founded in 1976 and moved to a new building in 2010.
-The school is the laboratory school for the Child Development Program and includes toddler to pre-kindergarten-age children and a summer program for children up to age six.
+Windy Hill is the laboratory school for child development and includes toddler- to pre-kindergarten-age children and a summer program for children up to age 6.
 Supervised by licensed teachers, the school provides practical experience for students interested in child development and early childhood education.